TaylorPODA: A Taylor Expansion-Based Method to Improve Post-Hoc Attributions for Opaque Models: From Taylor expansion to principled and adaptive post-hoc model-agnostic LA

-To illustrate the necessity of these postulates, Table~\ref{table_postulate_conseq} presents examples within the Taylor framework (under a three-feature setting, $G = \{1, 2, 3\}$).
-These cases show how omitting any single postulate may lead to inconsistent or counterintuitive attribution results.
+Among the proposed postulates, \textit{precision} and \textit{federation} regulate $a_i$ by attributing all Taylor terms involving the $i$-th feature while excluding unrelated terms. \textit{Zero-discrepancy} ensures that the base value plus the sum of the attributions exactly matches the model output, thereby fully allocating the Taylor terms among the features.
+To illustrate the necessity of these postulates, Table~\ref{table_postulate_conseq} presents examples within the Taylor framework (under a three-feature setting, $N = \{1, 2, 3\}$).
+These cases show how omitting any single postulate may lead to non-rigorous results.